Efficient Quantum Algorithms for Simulating Lindblad Evolution: Lindbladians with sparse Hamiltonian and Lindblad operators

-In the implementation of the multiplexed-$U$ gates, we no longer need to implement all the $q$ unitaries, since the oracles for $H$ and $L_j$ are given.
-Thus the $q$ factor in the gate complexity can be eliminated.
-(The $\log(q)$ factor will be preserved.)
+In the implementation of the multiplexed-$U$ gates, we no longer need to implement all the $O(mq^2)$ unitaries, since the oracles for $H$ and $L_j$ are given.
+Also, the cost for implementing the encoding scheme becomes $O(\log(1/\epsilon)h + \poly(n))$ as the coefficients in the LCU for each $H$ and $L_j$ are the same, which saves the $O(m^2q^2)$ factor.
+Thus the $m$ and $q$ factors in the gate complexity can be eliminated.
+(The $\log(m)$ and $\log(q)$ factors will be preserved.)
 Let $\tau=t\pnorm{\textsf{ops}}{\mathcal{L}}$.
 By our construction, the gate complexity is

 The query complexity is the number of occurrences of the multiplexed-$U$ gates, which is